Foundation Degree in Children, Young People & their Services (CHYPS) (Part Time)

 The part-time route takes three years to complete, studying 4 modules during each year and involves attending lectures one twilight session per week and one day per week in a relevant setting.
 The course will start in September 2017 and runs from the Main Site on Milnthorpe Road, Kendal.

 There is an option to complete modules part-time rather than the full qualification.
-Modules are priced at 1,000 pounds per module.

 The UK Quality Code for Higher Education:

 This sets out the expectations that all providers of UK higher education are required to meet.
 Subject benchmark statements are part of the Quality Code and the links to these are below:

 The Programme involves the study of 8 core modules, and the acquisition of skills at levels 4 and 5.
 These include:

 You will explore the factors that influence the world in which children and young people live, and the way in which adults can extend and support provision and activities.

 Difference, Diversity and Inclusion